Why You Failed to Get That Dream Job

 Lack of Interview Preparation Just Cost You The Job.

-In the past couple of weeks, I’ve observed a few people miss out on their dream jobs.
-It’s never a nice thing, making a call to someone who is overwhelmingly bought into a job opportunity - they’ve worked out public transport, where they can have lunch and even considered a tattoo of the company logo (okay that’s not quite right, but you get what I mean!).
+Over the years, I’ve observed a lot of people miss out on their dream jobs.
+It’s never a nice thing, making a call to someone who is overwhelmingly bought into a job opportunity – they’ve worked out public transport, where they can have lunch and even considered a tattoo of the company logo (okay that’s not quite right, but you get what I mean!).

 It is one of the hardest things to do in our role – to let a candidate know that someone else has been appointed to the role they had their hopes pinned on.
 It’s even worse when you know that the person you were speaking with was the overwhelming favourite prior to the interviews.

 We had an exceptional candidate interviewing for a role.
 He was the overwhelming favourite – so much so, that when the client came in to meet the shortlisted candidates, they asked for additional time with him.
 On paper and in terms of what we had said about his personality, fit and buy-in for the role – he was an exceptional candidate.
 So what happened?

 A better-prepared candidate happened.